 Objects communicate by method calls, i.e., method invocation and the corresponding returning of the result.
 For both types of communication, an instance can play the role of the sender or of the receiver, and the transitions carry appropriate labels to define the composed behavior.
 For method invocation, the caller determines the callee object and evaluates the method arguments locally.
 When receiving a method invocation, the callee object creates a new local configuration to evaluate the body.
-The identity of the caller object and the caller local configuration is communicated together with the actual parameter values via the synchronizing label to the callee object as show in the CALL-rules of Table 3.7 The handing-back of the return value, using the caller/callee identification, is described in the two RETURN-rules of the same table.
+The identity of the caller object and the caller local configuration is communicated together with the actual parameter values via the synchronizing label to the callee object as show in the CALL-rules of Table 2.
+The handing-back of the return value, using the caller/callee identification, is described in the two RETURN-rules of the same table.

 Different threads execute synchronized methods mutually exclusive on a given object.
 So in case of a synchronized method, the invocation is successful only if the lock is currently free, or the invocation is executed by a thread that already possesses the lock.
-Whether a local configuration of a thread identified by id is allowed to execute a method call on an instance with local configuration set γ{loc} , is formalized by the predicate isfree, defined as $isfree(\gamma{loc}, id) = true$ iff all local configurations in γ{loc} with a synchronized statement have an identity less or equal id.
+Whether a local configuration of a thread identified by id is allowed to execute a method call on an instance with local configuration set $\gamma{loc}$ , is formalized by the predicate isfree, defined as $isfree(\gamma{loc}, id) = true$ iff all local configurations in $\gamma{loc}$ with a synchronized statement have an identity less or equal id.

 The start-method is special in two respects.
 First, it can effectively be invoked only once on each object; further invocations of the start-method are without effect.
-8 Secondly, its invocation gives rise to a new call chain, i.e., a new thread of execution.
-Hence, the identity of the local state is initialized to $(\beta, 0)$.
+Secondly, its invocation gives rise to a new call chain, i.e., a new thread of execution.
+Hence, the identity of the local state is initialized to $(\beta, 0)$ .
 The local variable callerobj is set to nil, since after termination of the start-method the whole thread terminates; thus the control will not be given back to the caller.
-Returning from a start-method or from the initial invocation of the main-method is handled by the rule TERMINATE, where the local configuration remains in the local configuration set with an empty statement, representing the terminated thread.